Flutter CTO Report 2024

 Wrapping up about Patrol 1.0

-Our goal with developing Patrol further is to deliver an excellent testing experience for Flutter developers and testers.
+Our goal with developing Patrol further is to deliver an excellent testing experience for Flutter app developers and testers.
 Patrol should be like your wise but fun work buddy who supports you and makes your day (and testing UI elements of the app) easier and more likable.
 We want to make running Flutter UI tests something QA teams and devs want to do instead of something you have to do - like a mundane chore.

 That's why we're committed to developing and supporting it.
 Patrol welcomes all sorts of contributions.
 If open-source is your thing, don't hesitate to shoot us a PR and identify things/test cases that we can improve.
 We count on you, and you can rely on us.